brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 bin/behat -dl
 ```

-You should a list like this but longer:
+You should see a list like this but longer:

 ```behat
 default | Given I am an anonymous user